Can You Refuse a Breathalyzer in Florida?

 A field sobriety test is another way an officer assesses someone’s level of impairment if they suspect intoxication.
 You may be asked to follow a light with your eyes, walk and turn in a straight line, or stand on one leg.
 However, Florida’s implied consent laws do not cover field sobriety tests; you can refuse without penalty.

 Though you can refuse a breath test, be aware of the consequences of doing so.
 If you refuse a breathalyzer, you will be subject to a mandatory license suspension of one year and receive a fine of $500.
+This is what happens if you refuse a breathalyzer in Florida.

 A second offense or third refusal offense is a first-degree misdemeanor and will result in an 18-month license suspension and possible jail time.
 You’ll have to pay license reinstatement fees to get your license back if it’s suspended.

-Appealing a DUI Refusal or License Suspension
+How to Appeal a Breathalyzer Refusal or License Suspension

 You can request a hearing before a judge if you lose your license for refusing to submit to a breathalyzer or other chemical test.
-You must file to appeal within 30 days of your arrest.
-Your suspension will be upheld if you wait too long to file.

-Should You Ever Refuse a Breathalyzer?
+Should You Refuse a Breathalyzer in Florida?

 In most situations, it is not advisable to refuse a breath test since the consequences could be more severe than turning over evidence of your impairment.
 But if you refuse and later choose to appeal, you can justify your refusal for reasons such as: